claytonjwong/seven-habits/README.md

 ⭐️ **Synergy** means the whole is greater than the sum of its parts.
 * The essence of synergy is to value differences, to respect them, to build on strengths, to compensate for weaknesses
 * It takes an enormous amount of internal security to begin with the spirit of adventure, the spirit of discovery, the spirit of creativity.
-Without doubt, we have to leave the comfort zone of base camp and confront an entirely new and unknown wilderness.
+Without a doubt, we have to leave the comfort zone of base camp and confront an entirely new and unknown wilderness.
 We become a trailblazer, a pathfinder.
 We open new possibilities, new territories, new continents, so that others can follow.
 * Most all creative endeavors are somewhat unpredictable.
 They often seem ambiguous, hit-or-miss, and trial-and-error.
 We must have a high tolerance for ambiguity and retrieve our security from integrity to principles and innner values; this decouples our "need" for structure, certainty, and predictability in our VUCA world (volatile, uncertain, complex, and ambiguous)
 * The more authentic we become, the more genuine in our expression, particularly regarding personal experiences and even self-doubts, the more people can relate to our expression and the safer it makes them feel to express themselves.